 2) Only for full-time students

-(B) Part-time courses in any Universities or Private Institutes.
+(B) Part-time courses at University or Private Institutes.

 (i) Admission is Easy